LUHMLLO/luhmllo/readme.md

 # Lilycat 🐱✨

-> **Dead simple, props-powered CSS — build fast, style clean, and stay native.**
+> **Minimal, attribute-based CSS that gets out of your way—so you can focus on design, not syntax.**

 [![Sponsor Lilycat](https://img.shields.io/badge/Sponsor_Lilycat-💖-ff69b4?style=for-the-badge)](https://github.com/sponsors/LUHMLLO)

-**Lilycat** is a dead simple, props-powered CSS library built for a streamlined, opinionated development experience.
+*What if you could do something amazing with no setup?*

-It keeps your HTML clean and your styling flexible — without drowning you in utility class noise.
+That's where Lilycat comes in.
+By focusing on developers as their main users instead of their clients, let's face it, your clients don't care.
+Most of the time, they have no idea what tech stack you are using or how the newest quantum JS framework will revolutionize the internet.
+However, your clients, stakeholders, and product owners care about one thing: having their requests delivered.
+They want their product to work and their problems to be solved.
+As developers and designers, we often forget that most of the things we create end up in the hands of consumers who know no more than what the product will do for them.
+Even when given an army knife, they will most likely just use one function.
+Regardless, we artists want to create masterpieces—creations with meaning and purpose—and craft something that other artists can find inspiration in and congratulate our efforts, discoveries, and creativity.
+This is what made Lilycat.

-Designed for developers who value simplicity and clarity, Lilycat leans heavily on native HTML and vanilla CSS.
+This library is essentially an opinionated reset and normalizer with enough data attributes to help you focus on making your idea a reality.
+It can help you translate designs into code or simply remove stress from the never-ending evolution of modern front-end development.

-By embracing modern CSS features like variables and layers, it offers a lightweight, scalable foundation that makes extending your UI painless — not a constant battle.
+Lilycat implements a simple set of CSS variables that allow you to configure certain aspects to your liking and needs.
+This ensures that it can adapt to every type of modern front-end project, including websites, web apps, and mobile-first web products.

-No bloated syntax.
-No framework lock-in.
+By embracing modern CSS features like variables and layers, as well as the "if it ain't broke, don't fix it" mentality, and accepting that data attributes are meant to be used, it offers a lightweight, scalable foundation that makes extending your UI painless.
+There's no bloated syntax or framework lock-in; just clean, real CSS and the freedom to build your way.

-Just clean props, real CSS, and the freedom to build your way.
+All of this is possible without blocking users from using other utility-first CSS libraries, such as Tailwind.
+You can opt out of everything and use only the data attributes if you want.
+But why miss out on the full experience?

 ---